vrtulka23/arepy/shell/README.md

 ## Simulation options

-Following options can be used only in the main simulation directory tree
+Following options can be used only in the main directory of a simulation

 | Option | Description                                          |
 |--------|------------------------------------------------------|